Satharus/satharus.me/_posts/2023-01-08-tracking_my_life.md

 2. Spend a minute every day logging for a month or whatever time period you like
 3. Start observing your patterns and maybe decide for yourself if it is worth it or not!

-Note: The more data you collect, the more valuable your results are!
+Note: The more data you collect, the more valuable your results are.

 I thought that this post would be nice to post at the start of the year.
 I've had it in my backlog for much longer than I can remember.